Background blur

 Key Takeaways

-• The mind, as described by Swami Sivananda, is a subtle, ever-shifting aspect of being, distinct from the Atman and a source of problems.
+• The mind is an ever-shifting, subtle aspect of our being, distinct from the Atman (true self), and its reactivity is often the root of our problems.

-• Practices like Japa (mantra repetition), thoughtlessness, and virtues (like Sama) are essential tools for self-mastery.
+• Practices like Japa, chanting Om, thoughtlessness, and Vichara (self-inquiry) are powerful tools for quieting mental chatter and gaining self-mastery.

 📝In-Depth Guide